 The agreement results in both countries being able to integrate each other’s currency into their own respective economies.
 Deposits from the general public – including retailers – using either currency are accepted at banks.
 Thus, the Singapore currency is widely accepted across businesses in Brunei.

 Currency exchange services are available throughout Brunei at banks, hotels, licensed money changers and the Brunei International Airport.
-Visitors who wish to cash or exchange travellers cheques in dominations of major currencies can do so at any major international bank located in the capital.
+Visitors who wish to cash or exchange traveller cheques in dominations of major currencies can do so at any major international bank located in the capital.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.